puckawayjeff/dotfiles/README.md

 ### Deploy to a New Host

-The `new-host.sh` script automates the complete setup process:
+The `join.sh` script automates the complete setup process:

 1. Updates package lists
 2. Installs Git (if needed)